 The Confluence

 These aren't separate problems.
 They're one story we refuse to tell in fragments.

-Where housing, health, and justice converge
+Where housing, health, justice, and climate converge

+The Confluence